-In 2001, the SCT granted to Sistemas Satelitales de Mexico, S. de R.L. de C.V.
-(SSM), an affiliate of SES incorporated under the laws of Mexico, a concession for rights to transmit and receive frequencies associated with foreign satellites that cover and provide service within Mexican territory, for a term of ten years.
+In 2001, SCT granted to Sistemas Satelitales de Mexico, S. de R.L. de C.V.
+(SSM), a whollyowned SES affiliate incorporated under the laws of Mexico, a concession for rights to transmit and receive frequencies associated with foreign satellites that cover and provide service within Mexican territory, for a term of ten years.
 This authorisation was renewed in 2011 for a term of ten years.
-To date, SSM is authorised to offer capacity on 24 satellites and the O3b satellite network in Mexico under this concession.
+To date, SSM is authorised to offer capacity on 21 satellites and the O3b satellite network in Mexico under this concession.